alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 If the animal is classed as B, C or D, you don't need to do anything.

-If it’s classed as Annex A, you must [apply for an Article 10 certificate] unless you’re exporting dead Crocodylia species with source code D, with a uniquely marked, closed leg ring.
+If it’s classed as Annex A, you must [apply for an Article 10 certificate].

-You don’t need any special documents if you’re using or displaying goods for non-commercial reasons, eg for scientific research or in an educational display.
+You don’t need a certificate to export:

+- crocodylia with source code D, with a uniquely marked, closed leg ring
+- animal by-products for scientific research or other non-commercial reasons

 ###Apply for an Article 10 certificate